Russian Forces Seize More Javelins Than British Stockpiles

 The Command Launch Unit (CLU), essential for missile targeting, has also evolved.
 The new Lightweight CLU is 70% smaller and 40% lighter than earlier models, with a 50% longer battery life.

-Global Impact and Tactical Lessons
+Global Impact and Lessons

-Broader Geopolitical Concerns
+Wider Geopolitical Concerns

 References